Wtlm/Bug_Brawl/README.md

 ## 🧠 Game Concept

 Players answer trivia questions as quickly as possible.
-Each correct answer allows a player to perform a sabotage move against an opponent (e.g., steal points, delay input, reduce health).
+Each correct answer allows a player to perform a sabotage move against an opponent (e.g., screen glitch, delay mouse, bug swarm).
 The goal is to be the last player remaining.

 ---